XIAOYEJIAYOU/Frenet-Strategy/README.md

-# Frenet
+# Improving the Generalizability of Trajectory Prediction Models with Frenét-Based Domain Normalization
-This repository provides a suite to transform coordinates from the **Cartesian** to the **Frenet** frame.
+This repository provides a suite to transform coordinates from the **Cartesian** to the **Frenét** frame.
 Besides the basic transformation, we also provide complete extensions for the Argoverse dataset.

 ## Dependency
 For basic usage, you only need `numpy` in your Python environment, and `matplotlib` if you require visualization functions.